Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

 (1) As illustrated in Figure~\ref{fig:bert_vs_ss} (a) and (b), the PCA results show that the SS Model effectively differentiates tasks, whereas BERT struggles, leading to inadequate task distinction.
 Consequently, as shown in Figure~\ref{fig:bert_vs_ss} (c), the model trained with BERT embeddings on \texttt{libero\_goal} performs worse than the one trained with SS Model embeddings.

-(2) Due to this limitation, BERT is unable to retrieve the most relevant demonstrations (those most similar to the current task from the episodic memory $\mathcal{M}$).
-As a result, Retrieval-based WLA with BERT does not achieve optimal performance.
+(2) Due to this limitation, BERT is unable to retrieve the most relevant demonstrations (those most similar to the current scenario from the storage memory $\mathcal{M}$).
+As a result, RWLA with BERT does not achieve good performance.
 These two findings address Question 1.

-(3) Interestingly, from Figure~\ref{fig:bert_vs_ss} (c), despite BERT's low Retrieval Accuracy (RA), if it attains a moderately acceptable rate (e.g., 0.375), the local adaptation using data retrieved based on BERT embeddings can still enhance model performance during test time.
-This demonstrates the robustness and fault tolerance of our proposed approach, further addressing Question 5.
+(3) Interestingly, from Figure~\ref{fig:bert_vs_ss} (c), despite BERT's low Retrieval Accuracy (RA = proportion of the top $\tilde N$ demonstrations retrieved from $\mathcal{M}$ that come from the ground-truth task of $\mathcal{S}_{deploy}$), if it attains a moderately acceptable rate (e.g., 0.375), the RWLA based on BERT embeddings can still enhance model performance.
+This demonstrates the robustness and fault tolerance of our proposed approach, further addressing Questions 4 and 5.